What is a College House?

 Please visit www.mymicrofridge.com to place your order.
 Campus Specialties will be deliver the refrigerator to your assigned room prior to your arrival on campus.
 You may also contact the toll free number at: 800.525.7307 to place your order.

 Students are expected to use the warranty support services of the manufacturer that produced their system.
-Computing Services manages a help desk that students may consult on a variety of technology-related subjects including network connectivity, virus protection, standard applications, and general troubleshooting.
+Information Technology Services (ITS) manages a help desk that students may consult on a variety of technology-related subjects including network connectivity, virus protection, standard applications, and general troubleshooting.
 The College maintains a relationship with third party local vendors who are available, for a fee, to perform tasks beyond the mission of the help desk.

 While Franklin & Marshall provides an integrated and supportive computing environment, it is the responsibility of students to: maintain their computer, install vendor supplied upgrades/patches to their operating system and applications, keep their virus protection definitions up-to-date, and backup critical data.